 Successful communication means the ability to be understood by as many people as possible.
-This can seem like a daunting task when addressing a diverse audience, but whether your audience is facing dyslexic, visual, or auditory difficulties, there are methods to help you spread information more effectively.
-In its online training course, Passe Muraille has put together a series of “best practices” based on its Global Access methodology*.
-To increase the effectiveness of all your publications on social media, they have technical and practical advice on the use of contrasts, fonts, text styles, video content, and even screen reading tools !
+This can seem like a daunting task when addressing a diverse audience.
+But whether your audience is facing dyslexic, visual, or auditory difficulties, there are methods to help you spread information more effectively.
+In the context of the collaboration between Open Museum and Museum Night Fever, a training was organised on inclusive social media communication, together with 2 experts, Passe Muraille and Oranje vzw.
+This training raised awareness on the importance of accessible communication, essential condition for promoting the autonomy and agency of the audiences we wish to reach.
+After this training, both partners worked together to formulate a series of “best practices” (FR/NL) based on its Global Access methodology*, to assist you in creating accessible content for your social media channels.

 Have you ticked all the boxes?
 Great, let’s move on to the advanced level: text-to-speech screen-reading tools.

 Want to improve your skills or brush up on the basics?
-Watch the Passe Muraille training course!
+Watch the Passe Muraille training webinar, or take a look at the checklists made by Passe Muraille (FR) and Oranje vzw (NL)!
 The details make all the difference.

 *Since 2014, Passemuraille has been developing its ‘Global access’ concept.
 The approach promotes the inclusion of all people, whatever the degree of their disability, with intersectional and positive consequences for the whole population.
 The three pillars of Global Access are: the technical dimension: access to buildings, roads, transport, workstations, etc. The behavioural dimension: reception and support in all institutions.
 The information and communication dimension: access to the website, folders, advertising, respect for published information and signage. https://www.passe-muraille.eu/methodologie/global-access/